Anachronism: Art and literature

 Anachronism is used especially in works of imagination that rest on a historical basis.
 Anachronisms may be introduced in many ways: for example, in the disregard of the different modes of life and thought that characterize different periods, or in ignorance of the progress of the arts and sciences and other facts of history.
 They vary from glaring inconsistencies to scarcely perceptible misrepresentation.
 Anachronisms may be the unintentional result of ignorance, or may be a deliberate aesthetic choice.

 Sir Walter Scott justified the use of anachronism in historical literature: "It is necessary, for exciting interest of any kind, that the subject assumed should be, as it were, translated into the manners as well as the language of the age we live in."
 However, as fashions, conventions and technologies move on, such attempts to use anachronisms to engage an audience may have quite the reverse effect, as the details in question are increasingly recognized as belonging neither to the historical era being represented, nor to the present, but to the intervening period in which the artwork was created.
 "Nothing becomes obsolete like a period vision of an older period", writes Anthony Grafton; "Hearing a mother in a historical movie of the 1940s call out 'Ludwig!
 Ludwig van Beethoven!
 Come in and practice your piano now!' we are jerked from our suspension of disbelief by what was intended as a means of reinforcing it, and plunged directly into the American bourgeois world of the filmmaker."

 It is only since the beginning of the 19th century that anachronistic deviations from historical reality have jarred on a general audience.
 C. S. Lewis wrote:

 Anachronisms abound in the works of Raphael and Shakespeare, as well as in those of less celebrated painters and playwrights of earlier times.
 Carol Meyers says that anachronisms in ancient texts can be used to better understand the stories by asking what the anachronism represents.
 Repeated anachronisms and historical errors can become an accepted part of popular culture, such as the belief that Roman legionaries wore leather armor.

 Comical anachronism

 Comedy fiction set in the past may use anachronism for humorous effect.
 Comedic anachronism can be used to make serious points about both historical and modern society, such as drawing parallels to political or social conventions.
-The Flintstones, Hagar the Horrible, Histeria!, Time Squad, Mr. Peabody and Sherman (the movie and TV series), The Peabody's Improbable History segments from The Adventures of Rocky and Bullwinkle and Friends, Dinosaur Train, Dave the Barbarian, VeggieTales, History of the World, Part I, Robin Hood: Men in Tights, Blazing Saddles, Disney's Aladdin, Disney's Hercules, Disney's The Emperor's New Groove, Disney's Mickey, Donald, Goofy: The Three Musketeers, The Roman Holidays, the Shrek film series, Early Man, the Shake and Flick cartoon Raw Deal in Rome and Murdoch Mysteries are some of the movies and TV shows set in the past to include many anachronisms.